-PUPPETRY South Africa: ASSITEJ SA considers PUPPETRY (formerly UNIMA) South Africa (the South African Association of puppetry and visual performance), a sister company.
+UNIMA South Africa: ASSITEJ SA considers UNIMA South Africa (the South African Association of puppetry and visual performance), a sister company.
 We share common beginnings (UNIMA was the first cultural organization of UNESCO, founded in 1929), and we have worked on projects like Out The Box Festival of Puppetry and Visual Theatre together.
 On an international level, UNIMA and ASSITEJ are also working together on projects such as World Performance Week.

 Creative Voices: As the founding member of ASSITEJ SA, Creative Voices played a key role in providing a base in Johannesburg, working with us on arts education projects, and helping to host international meetings.
 Creative Voices is now a project of ASSITEJ SA, as from 2012, and its methodology is used throughout our educational work.

 The World Day of Theatre for Children and Young People is celebrated annually by ASSITEJ centres from across the globe on 20th March.
 To honour this day, ASSITEJ centres work together to unite theatres across the world in conveying one message: “Take a child to the theatre today”.

 Since 2017 the day is celebrated as part of World Performance Week, which links the ASSITEJ day to the 21st March (World Puppetry Day) and 27th March (World Day for Theatre), celebrated by UNIMA, ITI, AITA/IATA and IATC.
 Through linking with these other global associations, ASSITEJ is able to extend the reach of its message.